What is Performance Management?

 What’s the objective of a performance management system?

 It’s about reaching a common understanding between employer and employee about what good looks like and how an employee can contribute to the organization’s overall success.
-You’re basically linking higher employee performance standards with better business results.
+You’re basically linking higher employee performance standards with better business results and overall employee experience.